 Setup has no automatic uninstall facility.
 The recommended method to remove all of Cygwin is as follows:

-First, are you sure you want to do this?
-Snapshots are risky.
-They have not been tested.
+However, are you sure you want to do this?
+Test releases are risky.
+They have only been marginally tested most of the time.
 Use them only if there is a feature or bugfix that you need to try, and you are willing to deal with any problems, or at the request of a Cygwin developer.

 Can the Cygwin Setup program maintain a ``mirror''?

 NO. The Cygwin Setup program cannot do this for you.
 Use a tool designed for this purpose.
 See http://rsync.samba.org/, http://www.gnu.org/software/wget/ for utilities that can do this for you.
-For more information on setting up a custom Cygwin package server, see the Cygwin Setup program page.
+For more information on setting up a custom Cygwin package server, see the Cygwin Package Server page.

 How can I make my own portable Cygwin on CD?